 Take a look around the RHS Flower Show Cardiff 2019, and see the beautiful displays in the Show Gardens and Floral Marquee

 The first big event on the gardening calendar each year is the RHS Flowershow in Cardiff.
 It takes place in Bute Park, right next to Cardiff Castle, and has a definitely sense of Spring about it.

-I travelled down to Cardiff with Mark to take a look around the show.
+I travelled down to Cardiff to take a look around the show.
 And as usual, it was full of horticultural inspiration, family fun, and much more.

 In this post, I’ll first guide you around the beautiful show gardens of RHS Flowershow Cardiff, and then I’ll take you on a tour through the Floral Marquees.

 The RHS awards medals at each of its events as a mark of excellence.
 They are judged by a highly experienced panel, who award four grades of medal: Bronze, Silver, Silver-Gilt and the coveted Gold medal.